 While there are certainly more difficult hikes in Pennsylvania, or even in the surrounding Loyalsock State Forest, this should only be considered appropriate for experienced hikers.
 Should something happen to you, there is a very real possibility that the next hikers might not show up for a few days.
 Always make sure that someone at home knows where you are and that you know your limits.

-For those looking for other adventures in the surrounding area, Rock Run is considered by many to be the most beautiful creek in Pennsylvania.
+For those looking for other adventures in the surrounding area, Rock Run is considered by many to be the most beautiful creek in Pennsylvania and has its own waterfalls.
 There are also waterfalls on many of the surrounding creeks, including Hounds Run, Yellow Dog Run, Dutchmans Run, Rock Run, as well as Jacoby Hollow Run and Sand Run Falls which are a short drive away.

 Truthfully, I’ve been to many amazing waterfalls in Pennsylvania, but the hike up Miners Run has been one of my favorites.
 I can’t wait to visit this waterfall again and to explore more of the surrounding area.